Towards a Zero Trust Decentralized Identity Management System for Secure Autonomous Vehicles: RELATED WORK

 Identity management is a cornerstone of secure V2X communications, ensuring that only authenticated entities can participate in the exchange of safety-critical messages.
-Formal frameworks have been established by standardization bodies like IEEE Std 1609.2 \cite{7426684} and ETSI TS 103 097 \cite{etsi:103097}, which form the basis of Public Key Infrastructure (PKI)-based vehicular credential management systems.
+Formal frameworks have been established by standardization bodies like IEEE STD 1609.2 \cite{7426684} and ETSI TS 103 097 \cite{etsi:103097}, which form the basis of Public Key Infrastructure ,PKI, based vehicular credential management systems.
 In this approach, vehicles obtain long-term certificates from a root authority and use short-term pseudonym certificates to preserve privacy and unlinkability \cite{petit2014pseudonym}.
 However, this anonymity comes at a cost, as regulatory and forensic requirements often necessitate conditional traceability, creating a tradeoff between privacy and accountability \cite{khodaei2015key,petit2014pseudonym,yoshizawa2023survey}.

-A central challenge in PKI-based V2X is certificate revocation.
-Traditional methods like Certificate Revocation Lists (CRLs) require frequent, bandwidth-intensive updates, which are impractical in highly mobile vehicular networks.
-Lightweight schemes have been proposed to mitigate this issue \cite{haas2009design}, but ensuring timely distribution of revocation information remains difficult in dense V2X environments \cite{wang2020certificate,scopelliti2024efficient}.
 Scalability and privacy are also ongoing limitations.
 High pseudonym change rates strain storage and distribution systems, while insufficient changes increase linkability risks \cite{yoshizawa2023survey}.
 Recent surveys emphasize that current PKI-based identity frameworks struggle to balance these needs \cite{ying2024literature,yoshizawa2023survey,almarshoud2024security,farsimadan2025review,ying2024literature,kifor2024automotive}.
 These limitations highlight the need for more robust, decentralized approaches to identity management, motivating the exploration of blockchain and Zero Trust principles as complementary paradigms.